 But leaving those aside, I want to give a real important caveat here in that some of the things that I'm going to end up saying sound positive about Richard Spencer.

-That was Alex's first question, and if you listen to that, you can tell that he might be realizing that he is in no way prepared to have this conversation.
+And if you listen to him, you can tell that he might be realizing that he is in no way prepared to have this conversation.

 For one, labeling this guy a white nationalist is not going to tarnish him in any way from the perspective of Alex's audience.